nuthanc/angular_course/routing-start/README.md

 * And relativeTo takes ActivatedRoute which can be injected in the constructor
 * ActivatedRoute is the current route of the Component
 * By default relativeTo is the root Route

+### Passing Parameters to Routes

+* We can add dynamic routes using :id
+  * After colon can be anything
+* Check app.module.ts for dynamic route to UserComponent